 Landscaping is a literal way to go green, and beautify the exterior of your home to boot.
 But to be responsible, you want to opt for local, climate-appropriate plants, flowers and trees.
 Climate-appropriate landscaping, officially known as xeriscaping, reduces water consumption because the flora you plant are designed to thrive in your specific climate and don’t require large amounts of water.

 Making eco-friendly home upgrades is just a start.
-A few behavioral changes can also have a positive impact on your home energy costs and the environment.
+A few behavioral changes can also have a positive impact on your utility and energy costs and the environment.

 Setting the clothes washer to cold

-Washing clothes in cold water saves energy because the water will not need to be heated, which can account for 90 percent of energy used.
+Washing clothes in cold water saves on the need to heat the water, which can account for 90 percent of energy used in doing laundry.
 Additionally, it will help the environment by reducing CO2 emissions.

 Running dishwashers/washing machines at non-peak times